tfraczak/dungeon_crawler/README.md

 # **Dungeon Crawler 3000**

-*Dungeon Crawler 3000 is a JavaScript browser game where a player can explore a procedurally generated dungeon.*
+*Dungeon Crawler 3000 is a JavaScript browser game where a player can explore a randomly generated dungeon.*

 ---